 Soy is a popular legume of Asian origin.
 People who follow a vegetarian diet often use soy to replace meat.
-However, there is some controversy surrounding the benefits and risks of consuming soy, as some producers now genetically modify the plant.

 Soybeans are healthful and rich in protein, giving them numerous nutritional uses.
 People can eat them, drink them in milk alternatives, and take them in the form of supplements.